cbk914/text2speech/README.md

 # Usage

-Now, to use the program, navigate to the directory containing text2speech.py and run:
+To use the program, navigate to the directory containing text2speech.py and run:

-  `python text2speech.py`
+`python text2speech.py -i INPUTFILE [-o OUTPUTDIR] [-f FORMAT] [-v VOICE] [--convert]`

+where:

+INPUTFILE is the path to the text file that you want to convert to speech.

+OUTPUTDIR is the optional argument specifying the directory where the audio files should be saved.
+If not provided, files will be saved in the same directory as text2speech.py.

+FORMAT is the optional argument specifying the format of the output audio files.
+It can be 'LINEAR16' (WAV), 'MP3', or 'OGG_OPUS'.
+If not provided, 'MP3' will be used.

+VOICE is the optional argument specifying the voice to be used for the speech synthesis.
+It should be a valid voice name from Google's Text-to-Speech API.
+If not provided, the default voice for the detected language will be used.

+--convert is an optional flag.
+If provided, the script will also convert the input text to Speech Synthesis Markup Language (SSML) and save it in a .ssml file in the same directory as the audio files.

-The `text2speech.py` script is an interactive program that synthesizes speech from text using Google's Text-to-Speech API.
-When run, it will prompt you with several questions to determine the settings for the synthesized speech.
-These settings include:
+The text2speech.py script is an interactive program that synthesizes speech from text using Google's Text-to-Speech API.

--  **Language Code** : This is the language of the text you want to convert.
-You'll need to input this as a BCP-47 language tag (e.g., 'en-US' for American English, 'fr-FR' for French).

--  **SSML Gender** : This represents the gender of the voice used for the speech synthesis.
-You can choose from 'NEUTRAL', 'MALE', or 'FEMALE'.

-After setting these configurations, the program will ask you to provide the path to a text file.
-This text file should contain the text you wish to convert into speech, structured in a specific way.
+The text file should contain the text you wish to convert into speech, structured in a specific way.
 The file should have time tags, represented in the format '[HH:MM:SS]' (hours, minutes, seconds), followed by a description, and the text that you want to be spoken.

 ```txt
   [timestamp]